Devops-Accelerators/DevSecOps-Template/Anchore-Engine/README.md

 # Setting up Anchore Engine

+The Anchore Engine is an open source project that provides a centralized service for performing detailed analysis on container images, running queries, producing reports and defining ploicies that can be used in CI/CD pipelines.
 This guide helps set up anchore engine container so that it can be integrated with the jenkins using anchore engine plugin.

 # Pre-requisite